stnoah1/infogcn/README.md

 ### Training
 - We set the seed number for Numpy and PyTorch as 1 for reproducibility.
+- If you want to reproduce our works, please find the details in the supplementary matrials.
+The hyperparameter setting differs depending on the training dataset.
 - This is an exmaple command for training InfoGCN on NTU RGB+D 60 Cross Subject split.
 Please change the arguments if you want to customize the training. `--k` indicates k value of k-th mode represenation of skeleton.
 If you set `--use_vel=True`, the model will be trained with motion.

 ```